logic-ng/LogicNG/README.md

 Compared to other implementation of logic libraries on the JVM this is a huge memory and performance improvement.

 ## Release Plan
 The current release is declared as 1.0 Release Candidate 1.
-The API is considered stable but some testing and documentation has to be finished for a 1.0 version in January 2016.
+The API is considered stable but some testing and documentation has to be finished for a final version 1.0 in January 2016.

 ## Getting Started
 The following code creates the Boolean Formula *A and not (B or not C)* programatically: